raguay/MyAlfred/README.md

 | Command | Description |
 |---|---|
-dc:enable | This enables DwellClick. |
+dc:enable   | Enable DwellClick
-dc:disable | This disables DwellClick. |
+dc:disable  | Disable DwellClick
-dc:action | This will give a list of possible actions.
-When you select an action, it will be performed right then.
-If you select an action with the shift key presses, it will delay the action until the next dwelling click. |
+dc:action   | Performs the action selected.
+This is a script filter that will list all possible actions.
+If the command key is pressed, it delays the action for the next dwell click.
+If the function key is pressed, then the action is stored for use with the first hotkey action.

+The first hotkey action is for performing the stored action.
+The second is an example of making a fixed action to an hotkey.
+Very useful.

 Please let me know if you have any problems, suggestions, or commits.
 These are documented more fully on my web site <a href="http://customct.com">http://customct.com</a>.